• Ingredient Transparency

 ExcipientFlow agentTabletsCapsules

-Note: Ingredient sources and excipient policies vary by brand and batch.
-Always check the product label.
+Note: Ingredient sources, excipient policies and allergen declarations may vary by brand, product and batch.
+Always check the current product label before use.

-This glossary is general information only and not a substitute for professional medical advice, diagnosis, or treatment.
-Ingredients and sources can vary by brand and batch, so always read the label and follow directions.
-If you have allergies, are pregnant or breastfeeding, take medicines, or have a medical condition, consult a qualified healthcare professional.
-For our full policy, see our Health Disclaimer & Liability Notice.
+This glossary provides general information only.
+It is not medical advice and does not replace professional guidance, diagnosis or treatment.
+Ingredient names, sources and excipient policies can vary by brand, product and batch, so always read the product label and follow directions.
+If you have allergies, are pregnant or breastfeeding, take medication, or have a medical condition, speak with a qualified healthcare professional before use.
+For more information, see our Health Disclaimer & Liability Notice.